Written By: Lindsay Charles

 Another great app for parents is OneProtect, OneProtect allows parents to access and control their teenager’s phones remotely, so they do not have to be physically present in order to monitor their cell phone usage.
 This app is especially helpful when driving, as it can track the speed of the car.
 When the car reaches a given speed, which is set by the user, the app will ask you to select if you are the driver or the passenger.
 If you are the driver, OneProtect disables calls and text messages being sent or received, as well as usage of all other apps.
 However, it allows you to still receive hands-free calls, texts and emails.

-Although there is no way to completely eliminate distracted driving, these apps provide a great way to restrict the temptation of texting and driving, allowing you to be a little safer on the road.
+Although there is no way to completely eliminate or prevent distracted driving, these apps provide a great way to restrict the temptation of texting and driving, allowing you to be a little safer on the road.